Treatment for Male Breast Cancer

 In men, possible side effects of tamoxifen include [102-105]:

 - Blood clots in the large veins (deep venous thrombosis)

 - Blood clots in the lungs (pulmonary emboli)

 Completing hormone therapy

-Some men find it hard to complete the long period of hormone therapy treatment.
-However, to get the most benefit, you need to take the full course of treatment prescribed by your health care provider.
-Men who complete the full course have higher rates of survival than men who don’t .
+To get the most benefit from hormone therapy, you need to take the full course of treatment.
+Men who complete the full course have better survival than those who don’t .

 If you have any side effects with tamoxifen, talk with your health care provider.